 Cattle Sores on feet,

 Transmitted by contact with infected animals or by contact with contaminated feed materials from diseased herd.

 prevention of loss of animals through death.

 Vaccination and Isolation of diseased animals from healthy ones.

 Rinderpest Virus of Cattle causes high blood pressure,

 Death rate is very high Through contamination with infected animal and eating contaminated food.

-Death of animals.
 Vaccination.
 Isolation of diseased animals.
 Kill and bury deeply infected animals.
 No treatment.

 Newcastle disease (NCD)

 Virus causes the following symptoms in animals